pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 ## The Varityper and the Electromatic Typewriter

-There are two special typewriters {% include pagebreak.html canvas=84 %} which are at once more expensive and more useful for certain typing processes.
+There are two special typewriters&nbsp;{%- include pagebreak.html canvas=84 -%}&nbsp;which are at once more expensive and more useful for certain typing processes.
 The
 Varityper, mentioned above, was developed from the Hammond machine; it permits the